Literature of al-Andalus: Resistance

 After Catholic conquest, Muslims in Castile, Aragon and Catalonia often used Castilian, Aragonese and Catalan dialects instead of the Andalusi Arabic dialect.
 Mudéjar texts were then written in Castilian and Aragonese, but in Arabic script.
 One example is the anonymous Poema de Yuçuf, written in Aragonese but with Aljamiado Arabic script.
 Most of this literature consisted of religious essays, poems, and epic, imaginary narratives.
 Often, popular texts were translated into this Castilian-Arabic hybrid.

 Even after Muslims were forced to convert to Catholicism in 1502 in Castile and 1526 in Aragon, Moriscos continued to produce and read religious texts—notably the Morisco Quran.

 Much of the literature of the Moriscos focused on affirming the place of Arabic-speaking Spaniards in Spanish history and that their culture was integral to Spain.
 A famous example is la Verdadera historia del rey don Rodrigo by Miguel de Luna.

+Legacy

+Impact on Semitic literatures

+Dwight Fletcher Reynolds describes a 'rhyme revolution' in al-Andalus that occurred in the late tenth or early eleventh century with the strophic muwaššah and zajal genres, which broke with the meter and mono-endrhyme of Arabic courtly song traditions.
+These new genres were strophic, were composed with alternating sections of longer and shorter verses, and took new rhyme schemes.
+This innovation was followed by further experimentation with a variety of different rhyme schemes, including internal rhymes at medial caesura.
+These new forms were imitated in Hebrew.

+Impact on Western literatures

+Alois Richard Nykl published a study in 1946 on the relationship between Hispano-Arabic poetic tradition and the old Provençal troubadours.

+Douglas Young has examined the relationship of the Andalusi maqāma and the Spanish picaresque novel.